Rekord/rekord-angular/README.md

 - Data being returned from saving a record
 - Data being broadcasted live
 - Data retrieved from an automatic refresh
+- A model is added/updated/removed in a separate place in the application
+- A relationship is updated in a separate place in the application

 ```javascript
 var Task = Neuro({